Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Transmission via NSINs

 \textbf{Ant Colony Optimization (ACO)-based routing protocol \cite{DBLP:journals/ppna/ZhengZY21}:} The authors in \cite{DBLP:journals/ppna/ZhengZY21} designed an ACO-based routing protocol for space-air-ground networks.
 The routing protocol designed a routing metric by exploring information, including link quality, E2E latency, and queue length, and consisted of three phases: route search, link selection, and route maintenance.

 In the phase of route search, a source node will broadcast forward ants to find new routes toward a destination if a route cannot be found in its routing table.
 Once the forward ants reach the destination, the destination will dispatch backward ants to inform the source node.
 During the process of route searching, ants will find multiple routes.
-In the phase of link selection, nodes on established routes will randomly select an effective link to deliver packets based on a link selection probability, which is computed by
+In the phase of link selection, nodes on established routes will randomly select an effective link to deliver packets based on a link selection probability related to SNR and remaining pheromone concentration.
+During the routing maintenance phase, the source node regularly sends forward ants to the destination to assess the route quality.
+If a failure link is detected during monitoring, the forward ants will promptly return, and the source node will update the routing table.